tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 - the consensus parameter updates
 - the validator updates

-With ABCI++, an Application may decide to keep using the next-block execution model, by doing all its processing in `FinalizeBlock`.
-Notice, however, that the new methods introduced, `PrepareProposal` and `ProcessProposal` disclose the entire proposed block to the Application, allowing for its immediate exectution.
+With ABCI++, an Application may be configured to keep using the next-block execution model, by executing the decided block in `FinalizeBlock`.
+However, the new methods introduced &mdash;
+`PrepareProposal` and `ProcessProposal` &mdash; disclose the entire proposed block to the Application, allowing for its immediate exectution.
 An Application implementing immediate execution may additionally wish to store certain data resulting from the block's execution in the same block that has just been executed.
 This brings about a new execution model, called *same-block execution*.
 An Application implementing this execution model, upon receiving a raw proposal via `RequestPrepareProposal` and potentially modifying its transaction list, fully executes the resulting prepared proposal as though it was the decided block (immediate execution), and the results of the block execution are used as follows:

 - The block execution may generate a set of events.
 The Application should store these events and return them back to Tendermint during the `FinalizeBlock` call if the block is finally decided.